openlibhums/memory-alpha/content/old-docs/books.md

 The first section of this dashboard displays the total views and downloads (each in their respective column) per book.
-The columns can be sorted by ID, Title, Subtitle, First Author name, Date published, Reads and Downloads.
+The columns can be sorted by ID,, Subtitle, First Author name, Date published, Reads and Downloads.

 ![" "](images/books-metrics.png)